jmmontanana/Graph-Generators/Weakly-Connected-Directed-Graphs/Readme.md

 # Example of generation of Synthetic Graphs:

-    Below appear examples of generation of graphs from the command line:
+Examples of generation of graphs from the command line:

-## with the DUO generator
+### with the DUO generator

 ```bash
 	for i in 100 101 102 103 104 105; do #different seeds
 		./duo -c 30 -n 0 -s $i > /dev/null;
 	done;
 ```
-## with the DBO generator
+### with the DBO generator

 ```bash
 	for i in 100 101 102 103 104 105; do #different seeds